CSA-OCP-GER/unicorn/challenges.scheduling.md

 # Advanced Scheduling / Resource Management #

 Kubernetes has some advanced concepts when it comes to resource handling and scheduling of your workloads.
-In this challenge, you will learn about how scheduling works in Kubernetes and how you can influence which nodes will be selected and how pods can be prioritized.
+In this challenge, you will learn about how scheduling works in Kubernetes, how you can influence which nodes will be selected and how pods can be prioritized.

 ## Advanced Scheduling ##